≡ Menu

 The timing of insurance applications relative to diagnosis proves critical.
 Individuals who apply for coverage before receiving a pancreatic cancer diagnosis face different evaluation criteria than those applying afterward.
 Pre-existing coverage often continues regardless of subsequent health changes, making policy preservation a priority strategy.

 “The insurance industry’s approach to pancreatic cancer reflects statistical realities, but this doesn’t mean families lack options.
-We focus on identifying coverage types that use different underwriting approaches or don’t require medical evaluation at all.”
+We focus on identifying coverage types that use different underwriting approaches or don’t require medical evaluation at all.
+Guaranteed issue, existing policy protection, and accelerated benefits provide real financial protection when traditional coverage isn’t accessible.”

 Specialized insurance companies and non-traditional products operate under different risk models.
 Some insurers focus specifically on guaranteed issue products, while others offer simplified underwriting that may not automatically exclude cancer diagnoses.
 Understanding which companies and products use alternative evaluation methods opens possibilities that standard research often misses.